-From Fifth Ward to the Ivy League: Dr. Ruth Simmons historic career
+From Fifth Ward to the Ivy League: Dr. Ruth Simmons' historic career

 "I was truly sort of wracked by grief, and I was for about 10 years thereafter," Simmons remembered.
 "But that was a moment when my drama teacher came into my life."

 She said learning to work on theater productions, by building sets and making costumes, helped get her through that grief.
-She was an excellent student, and her teachers pushed her to leave Texas and to go to an historically black college in New Orleans, Dillard.
+She was an excellent student, and her teachers pushed her to leave Texas and to go to an historically Black college in New Orleans, Dillard.
 They helped by giving her money and even clothes.

 "They took me to their houses, and went into their closets, and found clothes for me to pack, to go off to college," She said.